discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Bulk-update commands

 If you for example deploy your application commands when starting your application, you may want to update all commands and their changes at once.
-You can do this by passing an array of `ApplicationCommandData` objects to the `set()` method on either of the managers you've been introduced to above:
+You can do this by passing an array of `Applicationdata` objects to the `set()` method on either of the managers you've been introduced to above:

 ::: danger
 This will overwrite all existing commands on the application or guild with the new data you provided!